-“Dance is about encouraging children to have fun, while increasing basic core skills that can benefit them in future life.
-This includes verbal communication through socialising with their peers, listening skills, and also encouraging them to take ideas and develop them.”
+“Dance is about encouraging children to have fun while increasing basic core skills that can benefit them in future life.
+This includes verbal communication through socializing with their peers, listening skills, and also encouraging them to take ideas and develop them.”

 Improved social skills are just one branch of dance, and dancing often requires children to work together.
 Making friends comes easy to children – they seem to be able to talk to anyone and at any time!
 So place them in a room full of similarly aged children where their only job is to move to music, and they’re bound to interact and before you know it they’ve formed a bond.

 Naomi Wallen believes that friendship is one of the biggest benefits that children take out of the dance studio: